Parkwood Entertainment

-Parkwood Entertainment, LLC is an American management, production, entertainment company and record label founded by Beyoncé Knowles-Carter in 2010.
+Parkwood Entertainment is an American management, production, entertainment company and record label founded by American singer and songwriter Beyoncé in 2008.
 The company began as a production unit for films and videos in 2008.
-It has offices located in New York City and Los Angeles.
+It has offices located in New York City and Los Angeles, complete with recording studios, film editing suites, and a vault/archive.
 Its involvements include products for music production, motion pictures and television specials related to Beyoncé.
-The company's first release was the film Cadillac Records (2008).
+Its debut projects were co-executive-produced films Cadillac Records and Obsessed.

 History

-Parkwood Entertainment was founded in 2010 as a production unit for videos and films by American singer, actress, producer, and director Beyoncé.
+Parkwood Productions was founded in 2008 as a production unit for videos and films by American singer, actress, producer, and director Beyoncé.
+The company expanded over the next two years, evolving into umbrella company Parkwood Entertainment (as it is now known) in 2010.
 Parkwood is named after a street in Houston, Texas where Beyoncé once lived.
 Parkwood Entertainment's first production was the musical biopic Cadillac Records (2008), in which Beyoncé starred and co-produced.
 In 2009, she starred in and executive produced the thriller Obsessed.
-During a private screening held at New York's School of Visual Arts Theatre following the release of her fifth self-titled studio album, Beyoncé briefly discussed her decision to found Parkwood Entertainment in front of her fans and the press, saying:
+During a private screening held at New York's School of Visual Arts Theatre following the release of her self-titled fifth studio album, Beyoncé briefly discussed her decision to found Parkwood Entertainment in front of her fans and the press, saying:

 "I started my own company when I decided to manage myself.
 It was important that I didn't go to some big management company, I felt like I wanted to follow the footsteps of Madonna and be a powerhouse and have my own empire, and show other women when you get to this point in your career you don't have to go sign with someone else and share your money and your success—you do it yourself."